After Life (film): Reception

-On AllMovie, Keith Phipps talks about the film as "a peculiar and uniquely moving examination of life after death", observing how "almost incidentally [it] serves as a meditation on filmmaking".
+On AllMovie, Keith Phipps gave the film five out of five stars, describing it as "a peculiar and uniquely moving examination of life after death" and observing how the film "almost incidentally serves as a meditation on filmmaking, both as an activity and as a means of representing human experience".
 "Its unhurried pace and lack of melodrama, like its subject, may linger in the memory long afterwards", adds Jonathan Crow in the same review.

-Roger Ebert of the Chicago Sun-Times gave the film four stars, describing After Life as "a film that reaches out gently to the audience" and concluding that Kore-eda, with this and his previous film Maborosi, "has earned the right to be considered with Kurosawa, Bergman and other great humanists of the cinema".
+Roger Ebert of the Chicago Sun-Times gave the film four out of four stars, calling it "a film that reaches out gently to the audience" and comparing it favorably to James Joyce's story "The Dead".
+He concluded that Kore-eda, with this and his previous film Maborosi, "has earned the right to be considered with Kurosawa, Bergman and other great humanists of the cinema".

 Stage adaptation

 A stage play based on the film opened in the Dorfman Theatre at the National Theatre, London from 2 June 2021.
 The play is written by Jack Thorne, designed by Bunny Christie and directed by Jeremy Herrin, in a co-production with Headlong.